-The Clackamas County Climate Action Plan is a strategic-level document that outlines the county's goals and objectives for addressing climate change, as well as the strategies and actions that will be taken to achieve them.
-The plan includes an implementation guide and incorporates a climate lens to support decision-making within the county.
-Climate change is a global issue that is causing significant social, economic, and environmental hardships worldwide, and the state of Oregon is no exception.
-Rising temperatures, changing precipitation patterns, and other effects of climate change are leading to increased frequency and severity of heat waves, droughts, and wildfires, and are affecting the state's water resources, agriculture, and forestry sectors.
+This Clackamas County Climate Action Plan report is a strategic-level document that outlines the county's goals and objectives for addressing climate change, as well as the strategies to achieve the goal of carbon neutrality.
+The plan includes an Implementation Guide in Appendix E that lays out the actions proposed to implement the strategies, and a climate lens (Appendix F) to support decision-making within the county.

+Climate change is a global issue that is causing significant human, social, economic, and environmental hardships worldwide, and the state of Oregon is no exception.
+Rising temperatures, changing precipitation patterns, and other effects of climate change are leading to increased frequency and severity of heat waves, droughts, and wildfires, that affect all of Oregon's water resources, agriculture, and forestry sectors.
 Given the significant impacts that climate change is having on the state, it is imperative that action is taken to address it.